Bat Symbolism and Meaning – Totem and Spirit

 If you have seen bats lately, it may be a sign that your spirit animal is trying to communicate something to you.
 Bats are often linked with bat symbolism, which has long been associated with transformation and rebirth.

 In some cultures, it is seen as a spiritual guide and can also be linked to dreams, intuition, and psychic abilities.
-It is believed that when a bat shows up in your life, it could mean you need to focus on certain aspects of yourself or the world around you – like facing inner darkness or embracing new beginnings.
+It is believed that when a bat shows up in your life, it could mean you must focus on certain aspects of yourself or the world around you – like facing inner darkness or embracing new beginnings.

-fruit bats
+sleeping woman dreaming about fruit bats

 Alternatively, bats can also represent protection and luck in some cultures, so dreaming about bats could indicate that you feel protected or lucky in some area of your life.

 Bats can also be seen as a sign of good luck, particularly in the form of wealth or success.
 Lastly, bat dreams can be seen as a sign that something that was once hidden is now revealed.
+It could signify new knowledge or understanding being revealed to you.

-Bat Meaning in the Bible
+Bat Symbolism in the Bible

 In some cases, the Bat has been used to represent the devil or demons.
 However, in other cases, it is seen as a symbol of protection from danger and divine guidance.